 Agents who have only been in the business for 5-7 years are going to be a bit surprised with what it really takes to sell real estate in a rising inventory environment.
 Many don’t know what it really takes to make a property stand out because they are used to listings selling during the first open house.
 Here are a few suggestions I have to help their chances of getting a great offer!

-Stage the Property - This is, in my opinion, one of the best ways of getting a property to sell.
+- Stage the Property - This is, in my opinion, one of the best ways of getting a property to sell.
 The benefits of staging a property are twofold; it helps attract people to the property by creating much more attractive marketing pieces (websites, brochures, etc.) as well as eliminates distractions during physical showings of the property.
 There is a reason why the “model” home in a new development always sells first.
-(Check out an article about one of our amazing staging success stories!)

 While it is our job as an agent to sell the property, a seller can certainly do a few things in conjunction with our efforts to give themselves the best chance of selling.
 Here are my top 3 suggestions: